Priscasantos/Tom-Hengl-Course/R-training/README.md

 </div>

-From the plot above, prediction error intervals in the extrapolation space can be quite wide, and this now reflects much better what we would expect than if we have only used the `forestError` package.
+From the plot above, we see that the prediction error intervals in the extrapolation space can be quite wide, and this now reflects much better what we would expect than if we have only used the `forestError` package.

 In summary: it appears that combining linear and non-linear tree-based models both helps decrease over-fitting and produce more realistic